Author notes: Happy Christmas Anne-Marie! This is one of your presents: a Spirited Away fiction. This is the direct sequel of the movie. I love you!

-Chihiro had a far-away look.
+Chihiro had a faraway look.

 "A blue dragon spirit."

 Chihiro was softly crying.
 So softly it was easily covered by the beeping cardiac monitor.
 She was holding Granny's hand, taking care not to touch the infusion tube.
 She told the doctor she was her grand-granddaughter.
 She wasn't off about her age.
 The doctor told her she was ninety-three years old.
-She would have never though… she just seemed… old… grandmotherly old.
+She would have never thought… she just seemed… old… grandmotherly old.
 The kind that was always there.
-She didn't wanted her to go yet.
+She didn't want her to go yet.
 It was not fair!
 Granny always told her it was the funniest time she had since her own children were still alive.
 She always… told her so…

 She knew.
 Still, the first words the doctor told her when she asked about her health were still ringing in her head.